alsaco33/NLU-explainability/README.md

 # NLU Final Project repository

-This is the code repository supporting the paper entitled *Towards a holistic framework to evaluate NLP model explanations* written by Paz Vives and Alejandro Saez.
+This is the code repository supporting the paper entitled *Towards a proper understanding and interpretation of NLP explanations* written by Paz Vives and Alejandro Saez.

 <!-- TABLE OF CONTENTS -->
 ## Table of contents